Quagga/quagga/HACKING.md

     <https://buildbot.quagga.net>

-    It tests commits and  jobs submitted on local changes via 'buildbot try ...' for developers.
+    It tests commits and  jobs submitted on local changes via `buildbot try ...` for developers.

 *   Patchwork tracks any patches emailed to the quagga-dev list, and is at: